The only personal finance tool on the market that’s designed to transform your plan into a path to financial independence.

-The fine print, since we’re talking about a credit card and I’m using an affiliate link: This post is not sponsored or endorsed by American Express.
-Money with Katie is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as Milevalue.com.
+The fine print, since we’re talking about a credit card and I’m using an affiliate link: This content is not sponsored or endorsed by any of the card brands described here and is accurate as of the posting date, but some of the offers mentioned may have expired.
+Money with Katie is part of an affiliate sales network and receives compensation for sending traffic to partner sites.
 This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

 As if I didn’t elicit enough raised eyebrows when I’d reassure people that The Platinum Card® from American Express was worth the annual fee before, they’ve gone and raised the stakes for me: